Taking a gondola ride in Venice tops bucket lists around the world–and for good reason.

 Gondolas can hold up to six people at a time, so naturally, the per-person price drops the more people you have with you.

-While it is uncommon (though not unheard of) for a gondolier in Venice to try to charge above the stated price, getting a gondolier to commit to a full 40-minute ride is not simple in practice–30-minute rides are more the accepted standard on the street.
+While it is uncommon (though not unheard of) for a gondolier in Venice to try to charge above the stated price, getting a gondolier to commit to a full 40-minute ride is not simple in practice.

 How to Find a Gondolier in Venice